 - Appliances with faulty labeling or insufficient instructions

 Boiler Failure Injuries

-Common boiler failure injuries include:
+Common boiler failure injuries include the following:

 - Head trauma

 Individuals who have experienced a boiler failure that resulted in personal injury or property damage may be entitled to seek compensation from the boiler manufacturer or installer, depending on the cause of the malfunction.

 Carbon monoxide poisoning occurs as a result of inhalation of toxic carbon monoxide fumes.
 These fumes are emitted from the combustion generated by automobiles, heaters, stoves, lanterns, and fires.
 From 1985 to 1990, more than 250 deaths occurred as a result of carbon monoxide poisoning; close to 80% were linked to furnaces and room heaters.
 The majority of these deaths were attributed to fumes emitted from natural gas water heaters and furnaces.
 When carbon monoxide is inhaled and enters the bloodstream, it interferes with the ability of the blood to supply oxygen to different parts of the body.
 Hemoglobin, the blood molecule that is responsible for oxygen supply, finds carbon monoxide easier to carry through the body than oxygen.
 The carbon monoxide binds tightly to the hemoglobin molecule and is transported to various parts of the body through the blood.
 This results in body cells being depleted of fresh oxygen, eventually contributing to cell death.